yuvallanger/deadlock/README.txt

 How do I install/use this?
 --------------------------

-*deadlock* is, at present, a Terminal only application.
+*deadlock* is, at present, a Terminal only application, written in and for Python 3 (may only work on versions 3.3 and above; poorly tested).
 The best way to install it is to use pip:

 ::